-Sophos Endpoint Protection and Kaspersky Small Office Security blocked all of the public and targeted attacks.
-They also allowed 100 per cent of the legitimate software and websites.
-Both products achieved the rare privilege of a 100 per cent total accuracy rating.
+ESET Smart Security and Kaspersky Internet Security protected against all of the public web-based threats and targeted attacks.
+They blocked 100 per cent of the threats.
+The products were also entirely effective when handling legitimate objects, giving them the rare privilege of a 100 per cent overall rating.